keindev/changelog-guru/docs/plugins/default/highlight.md

 # Highlight plugin

 Base plugin enabled by default.
-Highlights code in subject of commit.
+Highlights variables and code snippets in subject of commit.

 Default options: